-FUNB's Merger Application satisfies all these conditions to the extent applicable.
+NationsBank's Merger Application satisfies all these conditions to the extent applicable.
 First, the proposal satisfies the state-imposed age requirements permitted by section 1831u(a)(5).
 Under that section, the OCC may not approve a merger under section 1831u(a)(1) "that would have the effect of permitting an out-of-State bank or out-of-State bank holding company to acquire a bank in a host state that has not been in existence for the minimum period of time, if any, specified in the statutory law of the host State."
 12 U.S.C. § 1831u(a)(5)(A).
-In this Merger Application, FUNB is acquiring by merger banks in, and will operate branches in, the host states of Georgia and Florida.
+In this Merger Application, NationsBank is acquiring a bank in the host state of Georgia.
 Georgia requires that, in a merger with an out-of-state bank in which the out-of-state bank is the surviving bank, the Georgia bank must have been in existence for at least five years.
 See Ga.
 Code Ann. § 7-1-628.3(b).
-FUNB-GA (and its predecessors) has been in existence since 1969.
-Thus, the FUNB/FUNB-GA merger satisfies the Riegle-Neal Act requirement of compliance with state age laws.
-Similarly, Florida requires that, in a merger with an out-of-state bank in which the out-of-state bank is the surviving bank, the Florida bank must have been in existence for at least three years.
-See Fla.
-Stat.
-Ann. § 658.2953(7)(c).
-FUNB-FL (and its predecessors) has been in existence since 1983.
-Thus, the FUNB/FUNB-FL merger satisfies the requirement of compliance with state age laws.
+NationsBank-South (and its predecessors) has been in existence for more than five years.
+Thus, the NationsBank/NationsBank-South merger satisfies the requirement of compliance with state age laws.

 Second, the proposal meets the applicable filing requirements.
 A bank applying for an interstate merger transaction under section 1831u(a) must (1) "comply with the filing requirements of any host State of the bank which will result from such transaction" as long as the filing requirement does not discriminate against out-of-state banks and is similar in effect to filing requirements imposed by the host state on out-of-state nonbanking corporations doing business in the host state, and (2) submit a copy of the application to the state bank supervisor of the host state.
-See 12 U.S.C. § 1831u(b)(1).2 The Georgia interstate bank merger statute contains a number of filing, notification, and certification requirements for an out-of-state bank resulting from an interstate merger with a Georgia bank that by their terms purport to include mergers between national banks.
-See Ga.
-Code Ann. § 7-1-628.5(a).
-While some of these requirements appear to go beyond the filing requirements permitted in section 1831u(b)(1) and so are not applicable to national banks for the reasons discussed in note 2, FUNB has indicated it plans
+See 12 U.S.C. § 1831u(b)(1).
+The Georgia interstate bank merger statute contains a number of filing, notification, and certification requirements for an out-of-state bank resulting